Stephen-Adwini-Badu/12.-Price-Regression-Project/README.md

 # Price Regression Project

 ## Overview
-This notebook demonstrates a price regression analysis using advanced machine learning techniques.
-The objective is to build predictive models for housing prices, leveraging data preprocessing, feature engineering, and model evaluation methodologies.
+This project involves conducting a comprehensive price regression analysis with the aid of sophisticated machine learning techniques.
+The aim is to develop accurate predictive models for estimating housing prices.
+The project encompasses data preprocessing, feature engineering, and rigorous model evaluation methods to ensure reliable predictions.
 ---

 ## Objectives